rschristopher/rschristopher.github.io/src/custody/index.md

 To *self custody* means you personally secure your seed phrase and manage your own keys.
- This is the recommended approach but it is also the **only** way to properly secure your Bitcoin.
+ This is the recommended approach and it is also the **only** way to properly secure your Bitcoin.

 With self custody you could decide that you'd rather die than give up your Bitcoin;
  that it will go to your children or else to no one.
- This sounds silly and rather extreme, but Bitcoin is the only asset in the history of the world where you can meaningfully accomplish this level of ownership.
+This may sound silly and rather extreme, but Bitcoin is the only asset in the history of the world where you can meaningfully accomplish this level of ownership.
  And you can accomplish this without lawyers or politicians.
  In fact, you can accomplish this even in opposition to lawyers and politicians